knative/specs/specs/eventing/control-plane.md

 `false`, and the reason SHOULD indicate that the corresponding Broker is missing or not ready.

-The Trigger MUST also set the `status.subscriberUri` field based on resolving the `spec.subscriber` field before setting the `Ready` condition to `true`.
-If the `spec.subscriber.ref` field points to a resource which does not exist or cannot be resolved via [Addressable resolution](#addressable-resolution), the Trigger MUST set the `Ready` condition to `false`, and at least one condition should indicate the reason for the error.
+The Trigger's controller MUST also set the `status.subscriberUri` field based on resolving the `spec.subscriber` field before setting the `Ready` condition to `true`.
+If the `spec.subscriber.ref` field points to a resource which does not exist or cannot be resolved via
+[Addressable resolution](#addressable-resolution), the Trigger MUST set the `Ready` condition to `false`, and at least one condition should indicate the reason for the error.

 If the Trigger's `spec.delivery.deadLetterSink` field it set, it MUST be resolved to a URI and reported in `status.deadLetterSinkUri` in the same manner as the `spec.subscriber` field before setting the `Ready` condition to `true`.

-Once created, the Trigger's `spec.broker` SHOULD NOT permit updates; to change the `spec.broker`, the Trigger can be deleted and re-created.
-This pattern is chosen to make it clear that changing the `spec.broker` is not an atomic operation, as it may span multiple storage systems.
+Once created, the Trigger's `spec.broker` SHOULD NOT permit updates; to change the `spec.broker`, the Trigger can instead be deleted and re-created.
+This pattern is chosen to make it clear that changing the `spec.broker` is not an atomic operation, as it could span multiple storage systems.
 Changes to `spec.subscriber`, `spec.filter` and other fields SHOULD be permitted, as these could occur within a single storage system.